tremor-rs/tremor-www/static/language/prolog/ConstPath.md

-The `ConstPath` rule enables path operations on module scoped references.
+The `ConstPath` rule enables path operations on module-scoped references.